DNin01/DNin01/README.md

-### 👋 Hi there!
+### 👋 Hi!
 I'm DNin01.

-I like:
+#### I like:
 - 🎮 Playing games
-- 🎨 Creating games, helpful tools, music and more
+- 🎨 Being creative
-- 🤝 Helping people out
+- 🤝 Helping out

+#### How did you get into coding?
 My first serious programming began in [Scratch](https://scratch.mit.edu/).
+Despite being simplified, it's a pretty powerful tool and I enjoyed creating programs in it, and still use it today.

-I also know a little bit of HTML, CSS and JavaScript.
+Now, I write HTML, CSS, and JavaScript.

-I joined GitHub because I wanted to contribute to other projects I care about.

-What I do as a developer:
+#### What are you great at?
 - ✨ I think a lot about user experience.
-I try to find ways to make software easier to use and bring attention to small things that make a big difference.
+Whenever I make software or collaborate, I try to find ways to make things as easy to use as possible and look for small things that make a big difference.

-I also like imagining how my own operating system, computers, devices and apps would work and I want to bring them into the world someday.
+#### What do you want to do in the future?
+I dream of starting a company that makes software and tech products, and I'm already imagining what it could be like!